marcpaq/b1fipl/README.md

 [picol](http://oldblog.antirez.com/page/picol.html) is a Tcl interpreter implemented in C. Implemented by Salvatore Sanfilippo, aka antirez.

+[Selfie](https://github.com/cksystemsteaching/selfie) includes a 1-file C compiler in C. Implemented by the Computational Systems Group at the Department of Computer Sciences of the University of Salzburg.

 [swizzle](https://github.com/rswier/swizzle) implemented by Robert Swierczek.

 [The Super Tiny Compiler!](https://github.com/thejameskyle/the-super-tiny-compiler) implemented by James Kyle.